M-Drummond/valiant-frontend-coding-challenge/README.md

 # TODO

-- Frame out the grid of the site/widget.
+- [✅] Frame out the grid of the site/widget.
 Attempt to emulate the fat marker look
-- Components for each input and for each output, group styles into slotted components
+- [] Components for each input and for each output, group styles into slotted components
-- Fetch data / functionality for each component
+- [] Fetch data / functionality for each component
-- Validate inputs + test
+- [] Validate inputs + test
-- Add Pinia store
+- [] Add Pinia store
-- Implement calcuation as a store action
+- [] Implement calcuation as a store action
-- Add cypress test.
+- [] Add cypress test.
+- [] Favicons, Manifest etc